 Tranquil Awareness – There is unexplainable tranquility of awareness that can happen when visiting nature.
 It is as if the whole view of the outdoor does something therapeutic in the mind and body that often one cannot explain.
 There are intentional mental shifts that can occur during someone’s relaxed state.
 It promotes feelings of calmness just by enjoying the beautiful scenery.
 Nature helps boost an individual’s appreciation of himself and increases their gratitude towards the surrounding life.

 Supports Better Recovery – Nature supports better recovery in almost a hundred percent.
-As time spent with nature decreases inflammation and boosts the immune system, an individual can have a higher chance at healing treatment.
-That is because nature reduces the feelings of isolation and loneliness while continually promoting lifted moods among such patients.
+As time spent with nature decreases inflammation and boosts the immune system, an individual can have a higher chance at healing treatment compared to cognitive behavioral therapy.
+That is because nature reduces the feelings of isolation and loneliness while continually promoting lifted moods among such patients who are also undergoing family therapy.
 Thus, nature contributes a lot to better mental, physical, healing, and emotional recovery, beneficial to one’s development.

 Supports Mindfulness Meditation – This relaxing effect of nature allows an individual to understand and get in touch with his inner self.
 Mindfulness meditation in nature provides a healing presence to a natural world.
-Nature helps with mindfulness as it somehow promotes wisdom and learning focused on healing and mental treatment awareness.
+Nature helps with mindfulness as it somehow promotes wisdom and learning focused on healing and mental treatment awareness similar to undergoing cognitive behavior therapy.
 It establishes a strong mind-body connection.

 I almost forgot why I ended up loving nature so much that I would want my friend to try visiting the place.
 But then I realized a stress-free environment that Murray River has; it is splendid.
-So if any of my friends sought treatment or restorative health advice, I would tell them to spend time with nature as much as possible.
+So if any of my friends sought cognitive therapy treatment, behavior therapy or restorative health advice, I would tell them to spend time with nature as much as possible.